Australia and US Sign Agreement to Boost Clean Energy Collaboration

 The compact encompasses various areas of cooperation, including the development of solar, wind, and storage technologies, the coordination of critical minerals supply, the advancement of battery technologies, and the support of emerging hydrogen markets.
 In a joint statement, both leaders expressed their commitment to delivering sustainable, resilient, and secure critical minerals and clean energy technology to the global community.
 They also highlighted their intention to identify opportunities for joint development in clean energy industries, such as solar, wind, storage, and clean hydrogen materials and technologies.

-The agreement is expected to mitigate the risk of capital outflow from Australia to the United States by creating new opportunities within the Australian clean energy sector.
+The agreement is expected to mitigate the risk of capital outflow from to the by creating new opportunities within the Australian clean energy sector.
 By fostering stronger industrial collaboration and establishing a new ministerial-level dialogue, both countries aim to accelerate progress towards achieving net-zero emissions.
 A comprehensive climate change action plan is set to be developed by the end of the year.

 President Biden hailed the agreement as a significant advancement in the fight against the climate crisis, stating that climate and clean energy now constitute a third pillar of the Australia-US alliance, alongside defense and economic cooperation.
 He also highlighted the potential of the agreement to facilitate the expansion and diversification of clean energy supply chains, particularly concerning critical materials.